-7.3 MAPS: POTENTIAL SIGNIFICANCE TO WATER RESOURCES AND EROSION SEVERITY
+7.3 MAPS: POTENTIAL SIGNIFICANCE TO WATER RESOURCES AND DRAINAGE STRUCTURE CONDITION INDEX, AND EROSION SEVERITY

 The maps, Potential Significance to Water Resources (PSWR) and Drainage Structure Condition Index (DSCI), show the potential for roads and trails to impact water resources with discharge of eroding sediment and the condition of drainage structures, respectively.
 The PSWR is based on erosion severity, proximity/connectivity to water resources, and road or trail width.
-The higher the PSWR number, the greater the potential of the road or trail to impact water resources.
 The DSCI is an assessment of conditions observed in the water course or at a drainage structure.
-A high index indicates poor drainage condition.
+The Erosion Severity maps show locations of erosion along roads and trails and rates those erosional events as critical, high, moderate, and slight.